Semiconductor industry in Taiwan: History

 The Taiwanese semiconductor industry got its start in 1974.
 In 1976 the government convinced RCA to transfer semiconductor technology to Taiwan.
+Under the direction of Chiang Ching-Kuo the government appointed the Industrial Technology Research Institute (ITRI) to lead the development of the industry with an emphasis on developing commercial products rather than pure scientific advances.
+ITRI sent four teams of engineers to train at RCA before building a demonstration factory in Taiwan.
+The demonstration factory was able to achieve higher yields than RCA's fabs in the US.
+The demonstration factory was spun off by ITRI in 1980 as United Microelectronics Corporation (UMC).
+UMC received initial investment from both private and public sources.

 In 1987, TSMC pioneered the fabless foundry model, reshaping the global semiconductor industry.
-From ITRI's first 3-inch wafer fabrication plant built in 1977 and the founding of UMC in 1980, the industry had developed into a world leader with 40 fabs in operation by 2002.
+From ITRI's first 3-inch wafer fabrication plant built in 1977 and the founding of UMC in 1980 the industry expanded rapidly.
+MediaTek was originally a unit of UMC, tasked with designing chipsets for home entertainment products.
+On May 28, 1997, the unit was spun off and incorporated.
+MediaTek Inc. was listed on the Taiwan Stock Exchange (TSEC) under the "2454" code on July 23, 2001.
+The industry had developed into a world leader with 40 fabs in operation by 2002.
 In 2007, the semiconductor industry overtook that of the United States, second only to Japan.

 The sector output reached US$39 billion in 2009, ranking first in global market share in IC manufacturing, packaging, and testing, and second in IC design.
-Although the global financial crisis from 2007 to 2010 affected sales and exports, the industry has rebounded with companies posting record profits for 2010.
+Although the 2008 financial crisis affected sales and exports, the industry has rebounded with companies posting record profits for 2010.
 In 2010 Taiwan had the largest share of 300 nm, 90 nm, and 60 nm manufacturing capacities worldwide, and was expected to pass Japan in total IC fab capacity by mid-2011.
-By 2020 Taiwan was the unmatched leader of the global semiconductor industry with Taiwan Semiconductor Manufacturing Company (TSMC) alone accounting for more than 50% of the global market.
+By 2020, Taiwan was the unmatched leader of the global semiconductor industry with Taiwan Semiconductor Manufacturing Company (TSMC) alone accounting for more than 50% of the global market.